meom-configurations/eORCA12.L75-GJM2020/DOC_eORCA12.L75/eORCA12.L75-GJM2020/README.md

 Following Pierre Mathiot advice I took UKMO [modifications](http://forge.ipsl.jussieu.fr/nemo/log/NEMO/branches/UKMO/NEMO_4.0_ICB_melting_temperature) in order to avoid basal melting if the ocean temperature is below the freezing point.
 The fix is straight forward: melting is OFF if Toce less than local freezing point.

+#### Drakkar management for ICB restart files and trajectories
+We port the work done during the Great Challenge 2016 to this version in order to ease the model integration and files management.
+Impacted modules are :
+  * icb_oce.F90 : declaration of variables  `cn_icbrst_in, cn_icbrst_out, cn_icbdir_trj`

 #### Domain decomposition in mppini.F90
 We use the full eORCA12 domain, including under ice-shelf cavities, but we do not compute the flow pattern below the ice shelve so that using the standard code, southern most row of processors are